AtlasOfLivingAustralia/honeybee/README.md

 and the members of the genus *Apis* are commonly known as honey bees.
 Further, honey bees are a globally distributed taxon, and `honeybee` queries atlases from around the world.

+## Intended features

+* take a set of query modifiers (possibly a `galah_call` object) and return a valid URL, or vector of URLs where a loop is involved.
+* `solr` or `elasticsearch` queries formatted automatically
+* map base URLs and paths to functions across different infrastructures, probably through a lookup table (though S3 could work too)
+* return sensible error messages for services that are unavailabe